Stabilization of zigzag order in NiPS$_3$ via positive biquadratic interaction: DFT Calculation: Methods and Model

+To assess the robustness of our results against the choice of Hubbard $U_{\mathrm{eff}}$, we performed additional DFT calculations with $U_{\mathrm{eff}} = 3.0$~eV and $5.0$~eV and compared them to the original $U_{\mathrm{eff}} = 4.0$~eV results.
+While all extracted exchange parameters decrease monotonically in magnitude with increasing $U_{\mathrm{eff}}$, their ratios remain confined to a narrow range, as can be seen from Sec.
+S1 in the supplemental material \cite{SuppMat}.
+Notably, $B$ stays positive for all three $U_{\mathrm{eff}}$ values, and the ratio $B/J_3$ is stable at $0.44^{+0.03}_{-0.02}$.
+We have further verified the robustness of our findings by performing additional calculations without spin-orbit coupling and using the HSE06 hybrid functional \cite{Franchini2007PRB}.
+In both cases, the extracted magnetic parameters, particularly the sign and magnitude of $B$, remain largely unchanged.
+These findings demonstrate that both the extracted parameters and our main physical conclusions are robust against variations in $U_{\mathrm{eff}}$, spin-orbit coupling, and the choice of exchange-correlation functional.

-The fitted parameters are summarized in Table~\ref{TAB:NiPS3}, along with representative data sets from the literature \cite{Lancon2018PRB, Kim2019NC, Wildes2022PRB, Wang2025JMMM, Li2024PRB, Amirabbasi2024PRM}.
+The fitted parameters for NiPS$_3$ are also summarized in Table~\ref{TAB:NiPS3}, along with representative data sets from the literature \cite{Lancon2018PRB, Kim2019NC, Wildes2022PRB, Wang2025JMMM, Li2024PRB, Amirabbasi2024PRM}.
+It is observed from these data sets that $J_3$ is the dominant magnetic interaction.
+Physically, the strong $J_3$ can be consistently understood from both direct-exchange and superexchange perspectives.
+The direct-exchange mechanism, arising from the fully occupied $t_{2g}$ subshell, yields dominant hopping via odd orbitals at third nearest-neighbor distances \cite{Autieri2022JPCC}.
+Concurrently, a super-superexchange path via sulfur $p$ orbitals, particularly involving Ni $e_g$ states, also produces a large $J_3$ \cite{Leon20252DMater}.
+Thus, both approaches robustly explain the unusually large magnitude of $J_3$ in this material.
 For data sets I, II, and III, which include the biquadratic interaction, it is striking that they consistently yield $J_1/J_3 \approx -0.21$ and a negligibly small $J_2/J_3$.
 However, the reported biquadratic interactions show considerable scatter, both in magnitude and sign.
 This indicates that further many-body calculations are warranted to distinguish among these different proposals.